jayanthkmr/jayanthkmr.github.io/README.md

 1. (Optional) Use the Jupyter notebooks or python scripts in the `markdown_generator` folder to generate markdown files for publications and talks from a TSV file.

 See more info at https://academicpages.github.io/

-## To run locally (not on GitHub Pages, to serve on your own computer)

-1. Clone the repository and made updates as detailed above
-1. Make sure you have ruby-dev, bundler, and nodejs installed: `sudo apt install ruby-dev ruby-bundler nodejs`
-1. Run `bundle clean` to clean up the directory (no need to run `--force`)
-1. Run `bundle install` to install ruby dependencies.
-If you get errors, delete Gemfile.lock and try again.
-1. Run `bundle exec jekyll liveserve` to generate the HTML and serve it from `localhost:4000` the local server will automatically rebuild and refresh the pages on change.

 # Changelog -- bugfixes and enhancements